-Minnesota College Football: Augsburg, Bethel to square off for division title
+Minnesota college football: Augsburg, Bethel to square off for division title

 GAME OF THE WEEK

-• St. Thomas, which leads the Pioneer League with a 5-0 conference record, plays at Valparaiso (4-5, 3-2 Pioneer) on Saturday.
+• St. Thomas (7-1), which leads the Pioneer League with a 5-0 conference record, plays at Valparaiso (4-4, 3-2 Pioneer) on Saturday.
 Three teams — Butler, Dayton and Davidson — are tied for second in the Pioneer with 4-1 records.

 PLAYERS TO WATCH